 - Plan ahead for temptation.
 Eat frequent, small meals to stabilize your blood sugar levels.
 Keep substitutes (such as carrots, raisins, gum, hard candy and lollipops) handy to keep your hands and mouth busy.
 You can also keep your hands busy by carrying a stress ball, a doodle pad or a pack of cards.

 - Get moving.
 When a craving hits, get up and go for a walk, do some push-ups or call a friend.
 Staying active will keep your mind off of smoking until the craving passes.

 - Find support.
 Be proactive about spending time with non-smokers and/or ex-smokers.
-Plan non-smoking strategies before you go to events where other people might be smoking.
+Plan non-smoking tactics before you go to events where other people might be smoking.

 - Don’t be discouraged.
 Many former smokers tried to stop several times before they finally succeeded.
 If you give in to a craving, don’t let it get you down.
 Examine what went wrong, learn from what happened and quit again!

 RHA’s Courage to Quit® is our adult tobacco cessation program based on smoking treatments outlined in the U.S. Public Health Service Clinical Practice Guideline (Fiore et al., 2008).
 It offers information, skills-building, and support to help you achieve your smoke-free goals.

 BecomeAnEx.org is a free, online program that helps you re-learn life without cigarettes through a personalized quit plan and support from other smokers and ex-smokers.